PratKhatri/Farming-Simulator/README.md

 5. **Energy and Day System**:

-   - The bar above the item bar shows how much energy you have remaining for the day.
+   - The bar above the item bar shows how much energy remains for the day.
      ![Full Bar](https://github.com/user-attachments/assets/ad2c492f-7252-4231-b081-b9df5caf74e8)

    - Every time you make an action, you lose energy.